 For information about grade submission deadlines and instructions, visit the Grade Submission Policies page.

 Georgetown’s honor system governing students prohibits dishonest conduct and conduct lacking integrity of a variety of kinds, including (but not limited to) cheating on exams, plagiarism, using false citations, submitting work for multiple purposes, submitting false data, falsifying academic documentation, abuse of library privileges, and abuse of shared electronic media.
 All students are expected to adhere to the following pledge:

 “In pursuit of the high ideals and rigorous standards of academic life I commit myself to respect and to uphold the Georgetown University honor system: To be honest in every academic endeavor, and to conduct myself honorably, as a responsible member of the Georgetown community as we live and work together.”

 Academic Integrity and Courtesy

 All students are expected to maintain the highest standards of academic and personal integrity in pursuit of their education at Georgetown.
 Academic dishonesty, including plagiarism, in any form is a serious offense, and students found in violation are subject to academic penalties that include, but are not limited to, failure of the course, termination from the program, and revocation of degrees already conferred.
-All students are held to the Georgetown University Honor Code.
+All students are held to the Georgetown University Honor System.

 For more information, visit the Georgetown Honor System page.

-Georgetown Honor Code
+Georgetown Honor System

-The Georgetown Honor Code can be found online at http://honorcouncil.georgetown.edu.
+The Georgetown Honor System can be found online at http://honorcouncil.georgetown.edu.
 It is essential that you read this fully and abide by it your entire time at Georgetown.
 You must, for instance, cite all sources in presentations and when writing papers and you may not turn in the same paper for more than one class without the explicit permission of both instructors.
 Unless specifically noted, the exercises I assign must be completed individually.